College of Graduate Studies

 Students whose performance on the comprehensive assessment is unsatisfactory may reschedule an assessment at the next regular administration, or, at the discretion of the advisory committee and head of the department involved, at an earlier date.
 Unless departmental requirements are more limiting, students who attempt the comprehensive assessment three times and are not successful will be dropped from the graduate program.

 Candidates for a degree must complete the online graduation application no later than the dates specified in the University Calendar.
 Students must have a current graduate degree plan on file in the College of Graduate Studies before applying to graduate.
-To be considered for degree conferral, a candidate must be in good standing with the University.
+To be considered for degree conferral, a candidate must be in good standing with the University and achieve no less than a 3.0 grade point average on all courses within the degree plan.
 All contractual and financial obligations to the University must be satisfied.

 Graduate Assistantships